mishragourav0006-ops/anime_fabric_project/README.md

 The final data had been stored in the Microsoft Fabric Lakehouse in Delta format.

-Load Loading with Fabric SQL Endpoint Querying and Modeling Endpoint Loading Endpoint Querying and Modeling Endpoint Querying and Modeling Endpoint Loading Endpoint Querying and Modeling Endpoint Querying and Modeling Endpoint Loading Endpoint Querying and Modeling Endpoint Querying and Modeling Endpoint Querying and Modeling Endpoint Loading Endpoint Querying and Modeling Endpoint Querying and Modeling Endpoint Loading Endpoint Querying and Modeling Endpoint Querying and Modeling Endpoint Querying and Modeling Endpoint Querying and Modeling Endpoint Query

 In order to run the analytical queries stored in the SQL/ folder I made use of fabric SQL endpoint:

 SQL File Purpose

-sqltopanime.sql Retrieves 10 anime with the most score. sqlgenrecount.sql Counts of genres of anime. sqlyearcount.SQL Shows the distribution of anime according to the year of release.
+sqltopanime.sql Retrieves 10 anime with the most score.

+sqlgenrecount.sql Counts of genres of anime.

+sqlyearcount.SQL Shows the distribution of anime according to the year of release.

 These SQL results were then linked to power BI to model data and visualize the data.